 The Nigeria Centre for Disease Control and Prevention (NCDC) has called for increased efforts in sensitization, surveillance, and response to Lassa fever.
-The Director-General of the NCDC, Dr. Adetifa Ifedayo made the call at a recent Lassa fever research colloquium and workshop held in collaboration with the University College London and Johns Hopkins Program for International Education in Gynecology and Obstetrics in Abuja.
+The Director-General of the NCDC, Dr. Adetifa Ifedayo made the call at a recent Lassa fever research colloquium and workshop held in collaboration with the University College London and Johns Hopkins Program for International Education in Gynecology and Obstetrics.

 According to Dr. Ifedayo, the Federal Government coordinates the national response to Lassa fever, but state governments must take responsibility for their citizens’ health within their boundaries.
 “We know that there are still gaps, especially at the sub-national level, and that is an area of strategic importance to us as the sort of One Health Secretariat to coordinate input, the government continues to invest in that space,” he said.
 “It is important to recognize that this is not just a national government problem, states have responsibilities.
 States have to look after citizens that have problems within their boundaries.”

 Lassa fever is a viral hemorrhagic fever caused by the Lassa virus, which is endemic in West Africa.
 The virus is primarily transmitted to humans through contact with food or household items contaminated with the urine or feces of the multimammate rat, which is the natural host of the virus.
 The disease can also be spread through direct contact with the blood, urine, feces, or other bodily fluids of infected people.